 The author talks about sociopaths conquerors of the past, like Genghis Khan.

 The authors say that 8% of the men living in the region of the former Mongol empire carry the same Y chromosome.
-That’s 16 millions of people who live today as a result of Genghis Khan’s legacy of genocide and mass rape.
+That’s 16 million people who live today as a result of Genghis Khan’s legacy of genocide and mass rape.

 Covetous sociopaths are sociopaths who crave other people’s belongings.